Navi Mumbai Maharashtra, India Travel Guide

 Rajasthan or Varanasi offer rich cultural experiences and deep heritage.

-Combine your Navi Mumbai trip with visits to other parts of Maharashtra for a more comprehensive experience.
+Combine your Navi Mumbai trip including visits to other parts of Maharashtra for a more comprehensive experience.

 Explore the historical caves of Aurangabad, including Ajanta and Ellora.